Mohs Surgery & Skin Cancer Removal in Midland, TX

 The number of times you return to the surgical suite for removal of tissue is determined by the results of microscopic examination of the tissue.
 The tumor may require only one stage for complete removal or multiple stages.
 The surgery is continued until the tumor is completely removed by the microscopic examination.
 The procedure may last from a couple of hours to several hours.

 The most common skin cancers treated with Mohs surgery are Basal Cell Carcinoma and Squamous Cell Carcinoma.

 At Midland Dermatology, we also use Mohs surgery to remove lentigo maligna (the most superficial form of melanoma) with MART 1 immunostains.
 This is a advanced technique not offered by most Mohs surgery practices.
 Immunostains allow us to remove the tumor and process the tissue with a stain that highlights the melanocytes making it easier to remove these skin cancers with more complete evaluation of the margin.

-We also remove unusual skin cancers with Mohs surgery at Midland Dermatology.
+We also remove unusual skin cancers with Mohs surgery at Midland Dermatology in Midland, Texas.

 Supplies needed for wound care:

 - Non-stick dressing (Telfa)